Furniture Design & Woodworking

 Level V

 Anderson Ranch’s Studio Session approach provides artists the opportunity to work on independent projects while receiving regular one-on-one mentoring and critique sessions with Anderson Ranch artistic staff and interns.
 Each participant receives an assigned studio space, orientation and access to equipment, as well as five hours of weekly technical guidance in the Ranch’s state-of-the-art facilities.
 This program affords artists the experience enjoyed by national and international artists who access our state-of-the-art studios.
 Participants may expand their practices, take artistic risks, try new media or complete works for exhibition. *Bench and gluing rooms open 24 hours a day.
-LIMITED machine tool room access from 9am – 5pm and evening open tool room hours 7pm – 9pm Monday through Thursday.
-Participants may also access our state-of-the-art Digital Fabrication Lab if their proposal and portfolio reflect experience with digital tools and a desire to learn more.
-IMPORTANT DETAILS: Students will be responsible for all material costs associated with their projects.
-Participants who register for multiple consecutive weeks will gain access to the studios on weekends (with the exception of the machine rooms due to safety constraints.)
-Private dorm rooms are available at Anderson Ranch for one, or two for an additional fee; click here to view Summer lodging options.
+LIMITED machine tool room access from 9am – 5pm, Monday - Friday Studio Sessions are available to artists with prior experience in woodworking, tools, and safety.
+All participants will be required to attend safety orientations for the facilities and specific tools they will use.
 TO APPLY: Portfolios will be accepted on a rolling basis.
-Instructions on how to submit your portfolio are as follows: Submit digital images of your work in one single PDF (as opposed to individual JPG attachments) via email directly to Lane Preston, Studio Coordinator of Woodworking & Furniture Design, at [email protected].
-The single PDF must be less than 10 MB to be considered.
-Include 5-10 images of your work with image identification that lists the title, media, dimensions and year of each image.
-While not required, it is helpful to see an artist statement addressing the images you send.
-Include “Advanced Portfolio Review” in the subject line of your email, as well as the title of the workshop for which you are applying.
-Please provide a phone number where you can be reached and a link to your website.
-Submissions that do not follow the requested directions will not be reviewed.
+Instructions on how to submit your portfolio are as follows: Submit digital images of your work via email directly to Betsy Alwin, Artistic Director of Ceramics and Expanded Media: [email protected] Include 3-5 images of your work with image identification that lists the title, media, dimensions, and year of each image.
+Please include a short proposal of your goals, intentions, and how you will use your time in the studio session.
+Include processes, equipment, and finishes.
+This helps us understand how to best serve you and if we can accommodate your requests.
+Please provide a phone number where you can be reached and a link to your website, if you have one.

 Monday-Friday, 9AM - 5PM